 SBA representatives serve on internal committees.
 These committees focus on student body issues and events, such as planning stress relief activities, networking opportunities, social events, allocating funds to campus groups, the SBA newsletter, addressing student concerns, and choosing campus speakers.

-The Budget Committee is responsible for insuring that money collected from student fees is used in accordance with the SBA Constitution, its Bylaws, its Budget policy, and any authorizing directives of the SBA Board of Governors.
-The Budget Committee is responsible for evaluating requests for funding, auditing expenditures from student organizations, and whenever possible, coordinating the efficient and cost-effective use of student fees by student organizations, or other requesting individuals or organizations.
-The SBA Treasurer is chair of the Committee, and it consists of 5-12 representatives including the SBA Internal Vice President.
+The Internal Budget Committee (IBC) is an internal SBA committee responsible for insuring that money collected from student fees is used in accordance with the SBA Constitution, its Bylaws, its Budget policy, and any authorizing directives of the SBA Board of Governors.
+The IBC is responsible for evaluating requests for funding, auditing expenditures from student organizations, and whenever possible, coordinating the efficient and cost-effective use of student fees by student organizations, or other requesting individuals or organizations.
+The SBA Treasurer is chair of the Committee, and it consists of 5-12 representatives.

 Academic Enhancement Committee

 A subcommittee of the admissions committee, this group reviews applications for admission from applicants whose statistical indicators may not, for varying reasons, accurately reflect the applicant’s potential to succeed in law school and whose background and experiences will enrich the experience of the entire student body.
 Each member of the committee, including the student members, reads application files each week and reports on those applicants making admission decision recommendations to the committee.
 Members of the committee are asked to participate in various recruiting events such as contacting admitted students, attending a reception with alumni, and/or helping with the Law School Preview.
 In addition to the two elected students on the committee, a third student is appointed to the committee by the Minority Law Student Association.
 The committee begins meeting in January and meets weekly through the Spring semester.